istSOS/istsos2/docs/ws_insertobservation.rst

 **Let’s insert observations using the XML format:**

-1. Open the requests test page: http://localhost/istsos/modules/requests/
+1. Download a tool like `Postman <https://www.postman.com/>`_
-2. Select the “demo” service instance
+2. Choose the “POST” option
-3. Choose the “POST” option
+3. Insert this URL for the demo instance: http://localhost/istsos/demo
-4. Paste into the field the InsertObservation xml
+4. Copy and paste the InsertObservation xml in the body tab

 .. warning::